 I also started adding extra money to all my debts.
 I’m not sure how much that helped, but it was something that I had to do.
 Side hustles were the main way that I was able to get extra money.
 If you need some ideas, check out this post titled 40+ ways to make extra money this month.

 I’m still amped at how much I raised my credit score in 8 months.
-I’m proof that even if you have thousands of dollars of debt you can still raise your score.
-If you have a low credit score I want you to realize that you can raise your score too.
+I’m proof that even if you have thousands of dollars of debt, you can still increase your score.
+If you have a low credit score, I want you to realize that you can raise your score too.
 You just need to create a plan.
 Remember, 65% of your credit score consists of your payment history and the amounts owed.

 One tool that I use when I’m looking at my credit score is credit sesame.
 Credit Sesame has a financial debt analysis tool that shows you your total debt.
 It then breaks the debt down into categories such as credit card debt, student loans, and others.